BestTimesToVisit.com Logo

 transport

 Download the ACTV Venezia app for easy navigation of Venice's vaporetto (water bus) system.
-Purchase a multi-day pass if you plan on using it frequently; it's much cheaper than single tickets.
+Purchase a multi-day pass if you plan on using it frequently; it's significantly cheaper than buying single tickets each time.
 Be aware that during peak season, vaporetti can get very crowded, so plan your journeys accordingly.

 money

 Many smaller shops and restaurants in Venice don't accept credit cards, so carry enough cash, especially for smaller purchases.
 ATMs are readily available, but you might encounter fees depending on your bank.
-Consider using a credit card with no foreign transaction fees.
+Consider using a credit card with no foreign transaction fees to minimize costs.

 safety

 Be extra vigilant against pickpockets, especially in crowded areas like St. Mark's Square and on the vaporetti.
-Use a crossbody bag worn across your chest and keep your valuables close.
-Report any theft immediately to the police.
+Use a crossbody bag and keep valuables close to your body.
+If you feel uneasy, don't hesitate to ask a shop owner or local for help.

 culture